geoffmphillips/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 Tweeter uses HTML, CSS, JS, jQuery and AJAX for front-end and Node, Express and MongoDB for back-end.
+This project has been deployed on Heroku.

 ## Final Product